Jeffrey Rosen belongs to a class of public intellectual that has gotten rarer in American life.

 The 2026 transition is not a footnote.
 It clarifies what Rosen built.

 Once an institution no longer depends on a founder-figure or lead public intellectual to keep proving its legitimacy, the architecture becomes easier to see.
 Rosen's move to CEO Emeritus suggests that the Constitution Center now has enough shape and authority to survive the shift.
-That is a sign of real institution-building rather than personality management.
+That is a sign of institution-building rather than personality management.

 It also returns Rosen more fully to the role he seems to like best: writer, host, scholar, and constitutional explainer.